-- back A linear transformation brings $\langle \text{takes} \rangle$ us back to the case in which.....
+- back Back to the proof of Theorem 1, note that.....
+A linear transformation brings $\langle \text{takes} \rangle$ us back to the case in which.....
 The solutions can be carried back to H(V) with the aid of the mapping function φ(a result that dates back to a 1915 paper of Hadamard) This idea goes back at least as far as [3].
 This argument goes back to Banach.
-Schenzel's formula frequently allows us to move back and forth between the commutative algebra of k[P] and the combinatorics of P. We now transfer the above analysis back to M(A).
+Schenzel's formula frequently allows us to move back and forth between the commutative algebra of k[P] and the combinatorics of P., which when plugged back into (4) yields the desired conclusion.
+Retracing the steps back to the original u_m , we see that.....
+This idea can be traced back to an 1882 paper of Klein.
+We now transfer the above analysis back to M(A).
 We now turn back to our main question. - background For background information, see [5].
 For relevant background material concerning random walks, see [2].
+See [5, Section 3], for example, for background on (p, q)-summing operators.
+In Section 2, we review the relevant algebraic background from bordered Floer homology.
 Section 2 contains an overview of the necessary background. - backward(s) We shall also refer to a point as backward nonsingular, with the obvious analogous meaning.
-The notion of backward complete is defined analogously by exchanging the roles of f and f^{-1} .
-Extend this sequence of numbers backwards, defining N{-1} , N{-2} and N{-3} by..... - \bullet Then G is simply g with its periodic string read backwards. \bullet Let A' be A run backwards. \bullet ball a ball of radius r about the origin • the ball of radius r centred at x (with centre at x)
+The notion of backward complete is defined analogously by exchanging the roles of f and f-1.
+Extend this sequence of numbers backwards, defining N-1, N-2 and N-3 by.....
+Then G is simply g with its periodic string read backwards.
+Let A' be A run backwards.
+[In most adverbial uses, backward and backwards are interchangeable; as an adjective, the more standard form is backward: a backward shift.] - badly However, this metric does not define a group topology, because group multiplication fails badly to be continuous. - ball a ball of radius r about the origin the ball of radius r centred at x (with centre at x) - base 1 [see also: basis] the base p expansion (representation) of $x \bullet$ From now on all logarithms are to base two. \bullet Take as base for a topology on X the sets of the form..... \bullet For the base step of the induction, consider a vertex t in A.